 Ambassador Paula J. Dobriansky is a foreign policy expert and former diplomat specializing in national security affairs.
-She is a Senior Fellow at the Future of Diplomacy Project at Harvard Kennedy School’s Belfer Center for Science and International Affairs and Vice Chair of the National Executive Committee, U.S. Water Partnership.
+She is a Senior Fellow at the Future of Diplomacy Project at Harvard Kennedy School’s Belfer Center for Science and International Affairs and Vice Chair of the Atlantic Council’s Scowcroft Center for Strategy and Security.

-Previously, Ambassador Dobriansky was Senior Vice President and Global Head of Government and Regulatory Affairs at Thomson Reuters.
-Prior to that, Ambassador Dobriansky served as Under Secretary of State for Global Affairs.
+From 2010-2012, Ambassador Dobriansky was Senior Vice President and Global Head of Government and Regulatory Affairs at Thomson Reuters.
+During that time, she was also appointed the Distinguished National Security Chair at the U.S. Naval Academy.
+Prior to that Ambassador Dobriansky served as Under Secretary of State for Global Affairs.
 Among her primary accomplishments, she established and led the U.S.-India, U.S.-China, and U.S.- Brazil Global Issues Fora — which advanced crucial work and international cooperation on environment, energy, health, development, and humanitarian issues.
 Additionally, she was head of delegation and lead negotiator on U.S. climate change policy.
 In February 2007, as the President’s Special Envoy to Northern Ireland, Ambassador Dobriansky received the Secretary of State’s highest honor, the Distinguished Service Medal, for her contribution to the historic devolution of power in Belfast.
-During her more than 25 years in national security affairs, Ambassador Dobriansky has held many Senate-confirmed and senior level positions in the U.S. Government including Associate Director for Policy and Programs at the United States Information Agency, Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs, Deputy Head of the U.S. Delegation to the 1990 Copenhagen Conference on Security and Cooperation in Europe (CSCE), Advisor to the U.S. Delegation to the 1985 U.N.
-Decade for Women Conference in Nairobi, Kenya, and Director of European and Soviet Affairs at the National Security Council, the White House.
+During her more than 25 years in national security affairs, Ambassador Dobriansky has held many Senate-confirmed and senior level positions in the U.S. Government including Director of European and Soviet Affairs at the National Security Council, the White House, Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs, and Deputy Head of the U.S. Delegation to the 1990 Copenhagen Conference on Security and Cooperation in Europe (CSCE).

-Ambassador Dobrinsky holds a B.S.F.S. summa cum laude in International Politics from Georgetown University School of Foreign Service and an MA and Ph.D. in Soviet political/military affairs from Harvard University.
+A member of the American Academy of Diplomacy, Ambassador Dobriansky holds a B.S.F.S. summa cum laude in International Politics from Georgetown University School of Foreign Service and an MA and Ph.D. in Soviet political/military affairs from Harvard University.